ishaan2947/Project_2024/Report.md

 #### Bitonic Sort (Ishaan- UPDATED):

 Initialize MPI environment
+    - MPI_Init to set up parallel processing
-Determine rank (process ID) and size (number of processes) Generate local portion of data
+    - Determine rank (process ID) and size (number of processes)

+Generate and distribute data:
+    - Rank 0 generates the global data (random, sorted, reverse, or nearly sorted)
+    - Scatter data to all processes using MPI_Scatter

-Perform local bitonic sort on the data:
+Perform local bitonic sort on the local data:
     - Recursively sort local data into a bitonic sequence
     - Use compare-exchange operations to merge sequences